apalmm/apalmm/README.md

 ### Hi there 👋

-#### About me
+#### :space_invader: About me
-Hi there, I am Aidan Palmer!
+:smiley: Hi there, I am Aidan Palmer!
 I am an aspiring software developer (specializing in computer graphics) currently pursuing my Bachelors in Computer Science and Cognitive Science from Yale University!

 <!--